waniamaqsood/authenticationPractice/README.md

 This project demonstrates the difference between **authentication** and **authorization** and shows how a backend can use an external **Identity Provider** to securely manage users and verify access tokens.

-Instead of implementing password hashing or cryptography manually, the application delegates account and token management to **Supabase** and focuses on securely verifying tokens and protecting API routes.
+Rather than implementing password hashing or cryptography manually, the application delegates account and token management to **Supabase Auth**.
+The FastAPI application focuses on securely verifying tokens and protecting API routes.